-- Stoichiometric defect: In this kind of point defect the ratio of positive and negative ions (Stoichiometric) and electrical neutrality of a solid is not disturbed.
+In this kind of point defect, the ratio of positive and negative ions (Stoichiometric) and electrical neutrality of a solid is not disturbed.
 Sometimes it is also known as intrinsic or thermodynamic defects.

 Fundamentally, they are of two types:

-- Frenkel defect: In ionic solids generally the smaller ion (cation) moves out of its place and occupies an intermolecular space.
-In this case, a vacancy defect is created on its original position and interstitial defect is experienced at its new position.
+In ionic solids generally, the smaller ion (cation) moves out of its place and occupies an intermolecular space.
+In this case, a vacancy defect is created on its original position and the interstitial defect is experienced at its new position.

 - It is also known as dislocation defect.

-- It happens when there is huge difference in size of anions and cations.
+- It happens when there is a huge difference in the size of anions and cations.

 - Example: ZnS and AgCl.

-- Schottky defect: This kind of vacancy defects are found in Ionic solids.
-But in ionic compounds we need to balance the electrical neutrality of the compound so equal number of anions and cations will be missing from the compound.
+- This kind of vacancy defects is found in Ionic Solids.
+But in ionic compounds, we need to balance the electrical neutrality of the compound so an equal number of anions and cations will be missing from the compound.

 - It reduces the density of the substance.

-- In this the size of cations and anions are of almost same.
+- In this, the size of cations and anions are of almost the same.

-- Impurity defect: Let’s understand the impurity defect by an example.
-If molten NaCl is crystallized with SrCl2 compound then the Sr2+ ions replaces two Na+ ions and occupies the place of one Na+ In this way the lattice site of one Na+ is vacant and it creates an impurity defect.
+- Impurity Defect: Let’s understand the impurity defect by an example.
+If molten NaCl is crystallized with SrCl2 compound then the Sr2+ ions replace two Na+ ions and occupy the place of one Na+ In this way the lattice site of one Na+ is vacant and it creates an impurity defect.

 - Metal excess defect: There are two types of metal excess defect:

-- Metal excess defect due to anionic vacancies: This kind of defect occurs due to absence of anions from its original lattice site in crystals.
-This position is occupied by electrons.
+- Metal excess defect due to anionic vacancies: This occurs due to the absence of anions from its original lattice site in crystals.
+Therefore, instead of anions, electrons occupy their position

-- Metal excess defect due to presence of extra cations at interstitial sites: In this type of defect extra cations are released by the compound on heating .This extra cation occupies the interstitial sites in crystals and the equal number of electrons goes to neighbouring interstitial sites.
+- Metal excess defect due to the presence of extra cations at interstitial sites: Here, on heating the compound, it releases extra cations.
+These cations occupy the interstitial sites in crystals and the same number of electrons goes to neighbouring interstitial sites.